Follow the instructions from your teacher to enroll into your virtual ELA classroom space.

 You can personalize your emails by adding a message signature and also by adding a photo to your Gmail profile

-Open Google Chrome and open your GMail account
+Open Google Chrome and open your Gmail account

 Follow these instructions to add an identifying image, and set an email signature.